otrv4/otrv4/otrv4.md

 ### Deniable Authenticated Key Exchange (DAKE)

-This section outlines the flow of the Deniable Authenticated Key Exchange.
+This section outlines the flow of the DAKE.
 This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.

 This protocol is derived from the Spawn protocol [\[1\]](#references), which uses dual-receiver encryption (DRE) and a non-interactive zero-knowledge proof of knowledge